thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 2. They can, in principle, search for that $s$ by probing the model.
 3. If the search procedure is efficient, they can reconstruct the exact input.

+**A note on projections and practical inversion:**

+Injectivity holds for the full hidden state $h \in \mathbb{R}^d$.
+Many linear projections used in practice, such as logging subsets of dimensions, extracting attention keys/values, or storing intermediate layer states, empirically preserve enough structure for inversion on realistic prompt manifolds, even if they are not strictly injective in the mathematical sense.
+In other words, even "compressed" or "projected" representations often leak sufficient information to reconstruct the original prompt when combined with model access and inversion algorithms like SipIt[^2].

-In mechanism-design language: if types (private information) are mapped to signals via an injective function, then observing the signal **pins down the type** in the model’s world.
+In mechanism-design language: if types (private information) are mapped to signals via an injective function, then observing the signal pins down the type in the model’s world.
 There is no many-to-one compression; the signal is a full-information encoding.

 This is the opposite of the usual assumption that “internal embeddings anonymize user data.”